tekunotri/technohud/#streamermode_/!readme.txt

 i also personally suggest you turn off chat (hud_saytext_time 0) and voice chat (voice_enable 0) alongside this

-another suggestion: please fully restart your game before toggling this on/off, it screws with a lot of things. -techno
+another suggestion: please fully restart your game before toggling this on/off, it screws with a lot of things.

 also this isnt a guarantee that you wont be stream sniped, but it does make it harder for people to do so.